Vinnie Pasquantino Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is third in the league with a collective 10 strikeouts per nine innings.
+- The 10.3 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in MLB.

-- The Rangers have a 3.65 team ERA that ranks seventh across all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.38).

-- Rangers pitchers combine to allow eight home runs (0.9 per game), the ninth-fewest in baseball.
+- The Rangers allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- The Rangers will look to Heaney (0-1) in his second start this season.
+- deGrom (1-0) takes the mound for the Rangers to make his third start of the season.

-- The lefty last pitched on Wednesday against the Baltimore Orioles, when he threw 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- The righty last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.